-AMSC continues to enjoy downside protection with "come hell or high water" bareboat contracts, with five product tankers secured until December 2022, four product tankers secured until December 2020 and one shuttle tanker secured until June 2025.
-If the market enters into a period of extended strength, the Company may benefit from a profit share arrangement with OSG, which provides upside beyond fixed contracted rates.
+AMSC continues to enjoy downside protection with "come hell or high water" bareboat contracts, with five product tankers secured until December 2022, four product tankers secured until December 2023 and one shuttle tanker secured until June 2025.
+In a prolonged strong Jones Act tanker market, the Company may benefit from a profit share arrangement with OSG, which provides upside beyond fixed contracted rates.

-Following extension of the Company's bareboat charter agreements and no debt maturities due until Q4 2020, AMSC has shifted its focus to further develop growth opportunities going forward.
-As a Jones Act tonnage provider, the Company is in a unique position to capitalize on select opportunities within the Jones Act segment.
+Following extension of the Company's bareboat charter agreements and closing of the senior secured debt refinancing, which moves all senior secured debt maturities to 2025, AMSC will shift its focus to address its USD 220 million unsecured bond with maturity in Q1 2022 and develop select growth opportunities in the Jones Act market and beyond.
 Any expansion would aim to diversify the fleet composition, market exposure, and customer base as well as provide accretion for shareholders.

-Lysaker, 20 March 2019 The Board of Directors American Shipping Company ASA
+Lysaker, 2 April 2020 The Board of Directors American Shipping Company ASA

-Annetty Malin Justal Annette Malm Justad Chairman
+Annette Malm Justad

+Chairman

-Pety s.
-Unden Kristian Rocke Peter D. Knudsen Board Member
+Peter D. Knudsen

+Board Member